Byte Pair Encoding for Efficient Time Series Forecasting: Experiments

-\textbf{Hyperparameters} For training our T5 models, we utilize the hypermarameters of Chronos \citep{chronos}, which we list in \cref{tab_appendix:hyperparameters}.
-We expect even better results of our tokenizer when performing hyperparameter tuning.
-However, this is very expensive for large foundation models. \textbf{Reproducibility of measurements} In our zero-shot evaluations, we use the same data splits as \citet{wu2021autoformer}.
+\textbf{Reproducibility of measurements} In our zero-shot evaluations, we use the same data splits as \citet{wu2021autoformer}.
 We evaluate once and report results on the test set. \\ Regarding \textbf{predictive quality}, we report MSE standard deviations for our most common experimental settings here, as repeating all experiments multiple times is computationally infeasible for large foundation models.
-To this end, we train small models with \num{6} randomized seeds with our medium compression tokenizer and Chronos baselines with single-sample tokenization and patches of length \num{8}.
-Our zero-shot evaluation on \num{5} datasets in \cref{appendix_tab:mse_std} demonstrates low average MSE standard deviations of \SI{6.7}{\percent} for our motif-based tokenization, \SI{4.2}{\percent} for Chronos baselines with single-sample tokenization, and \SI{10.1}{\percent} for patch-based Chronos models, supporting the significance of our results. \\ For our main experiments, where we compare models of different sizes, we report the end-to-end \textbf{inference time} as it is of high practical interest.
+To this end, we train small models with \num{6} randomized seeds with our medium compression tokenizer and Chronos baselines with sample-based tokenization and patches of length \num{8}.
+Our zero-shot evaluation on \num{5} datasets in \cref{appendix_tab:mse_std} demonstrates low average MSE standard deviations of \SI{6.7}{\percent} for our motif-based tokenization, \SI{4.2}{\percent} for Chronos baselines with sample-based tokenization, and \SI{10.1}{\percent} for patch-based Chronos models, supporting the significance of our results. \\ For our main experiments, where we compare models of different sizes, we report the end-to-end \textbf{inference time} as it is of high practical interest.
 This also includes tokenization and detokenization overhead, which is negligible in practice with $<\SI{0.5}{\percent}$ in runtime of our fastest models.
 We use the same Nvidia A6000 GPU for profiling with \num{2} warm-up and \num{2} measurement runs per batch to achieve inference time standard deviations $< \SI{2}{\percent}$.\\ Regarding efficiency measures, we additionally report the \textbf{compression} at time series level of our tokenizer.
 This is a hardware- and model-independent measure and the metric most related to our work.
 Needing to process fewer tokens or requiring fewer autoregressions directly translates to improvements in inference time of models, which, however, is a hardware-dependent measure.\\ Finally, we suggest executing tokenization and detokenization as pipelined pre- and postprocessing operations on the CPU.
-This way, the minimal tokenization overhead does not affect throughput at all as model execution on the GPU is the limiting factor.
+This way, the minimal tokenization overhead does not affect throughput at all as model execution on the \mbox{GPU is the limiting factor.}